Emergency Dentistry – Coatesville, PA

 Dental emergencies happen in an instant causing patients and their loved ones to panic.
-At Chester County Dental Arts, our team asks that you remain as calm as possible and contact our office right away.
+At Chester County Dental Arts, our team asks that you remain as calm as possible and contact our dental office right away for emergency dentistry in Coatesville, PA.
 Dr. Mark Simeone welcomes emergencies and does everything in his power to treat them on the same day as your initial call.
 Our evening and weekend hours allow more time for you to reach us.
-If you’re unable to come to our office right away, we can provide guidance over the phone to manage your condition properly.
+If you’re unable to come to our dental office right away, we can provide guidance over the phone to manage your condition properly.
 Here are some helpful tips for the most common dental emergencies we see:

-If a significant portion of the tooth has come loose, and broken, rinse it carefully under lukewarm water and bring it with you to our Coatesville practice.
+If a significant portion of the tooth has come loose, and broken, rinse it carefully under lukewarm water and bring it with you to our Coatesville dental office.
 Reattachment might be possible.
 In the meantime, hold a cold compress over the appropriate cheek to reduce swelling.

 Floss and rinse thoroughly.
 This should dislodge food particles or other pieces of debris causing the problem.
 If you’ve taken this step and the pain persists, contact Chester County Dental Arts to schedule an emergency appointment.